MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 	* User telemetry: This is something Orckestra already envisioned but never implemented.
 User telemetry allows to understand how a feature is used (or not) by users in production.
 This is very important, especially when dealing with a long lead time as it allows to prioritize work more efficiently.
 * Second, exploring a new process: Looking ahead, Orckestra's team is aware they will need to change the way they work in a more radical manner.
 We decided to explore ways for the platform to deliver smaller updates that could be shipped directly into production without needing rework from the team in charge of the customer's specific needs.

-	* Micro-services architecture: How could the OCC be split into smaller independant parts?
+	* Microservices architecture: How could the OCC be split into smaller independent parts?
 	* Containers: Among other things, containers would allow easier deployments, and a consistent environment from development to production.

 Once the mapping complete, the map was moved in a place where everyone could see and discuss it.